docker/docs/single-sign-on/index.md

 ## Enforce SSO in Docker Hub

 Before you enforce SSO in Docker Hub, you must complete the following:
-Test SSO by logging in and out successfully, confirm that all members in your org have upgraded to Docker Desktop version 4.4.0, PATs are created for each member, CI/CD passwords are converted to PAT.
+Test SSO by logging in and out successfully, confirm that all members in your org have upgraded to Docker Desktop version 4.4.2, PATs are created for each member, CI/CD passwords are converted to PAT.
 Also, when using Docker partner products (for example, VS Code), you must use a PAT when you enforce SSO.
+For your service accounts add your additional domains in **Add Domains** or enable the accounts in your IdP.

 Admins can force users to authenticate with Docker Desktop by provisioning a registry.json configuration file.
 The registry.json file will force users to authenticate as a user that is configured in the allowedOrgs list in the registry.json file.
 For info on how to configure a registry.json file see Configure registry.json.